Fiber Optics

 • MATERIALS

-ETFE – This copolymer of ethylene and tetrafluoroethylene affords excellent resistance to impact, abrasion, and stress cracking.
-ETFE possesses superior toughness, stiffness, and durability all while being chemically inert.
-The material can be extruded in multiple forms including flexible convoluted tubing that meets Mil Spec 81914 certification.
-ETFE can operate in temperatures up to 302 °F (150 °C); it has low water absorption and performs well with ETO, autoclave, and gamma sterilizations.
+ETFE – A copolymer of ethylene and tetrafluoroethylene, this material affords excellent resistance to impact, abrasion, and stress cracking.
+ETFE possesses outstanding toughness, stiffness, and durability, all while being chemically inert.
+The material can be extruded in multiple forms, including flexible convoluted tubing and heat shrink.

-PEEK – This high-performance engineered polymer has excellent endurance to heat with one of the highest strength-to-weight ratios of any thermoplastic.
-This material can be used as an alternative to materials such as metal conduit and glass.
-PEEK tubing is lightweight and able to withstand operating temperatures up to 500 ºF (260 ºC).
-PEEK is biocompatible, thermoformable, and tolerates high burst pressures.
-PEEK is also resistant to gamma radiation, wear, and impact; and possesses exceptional torsion stability
+PEEK – This high-performance engineered polymer has excellent endurance to heat and one of the highest strength-to-weight ratios of any thermoplastic.
+This material can be used as an alternative to materials such as aluminum, steel, glass, and even other polymers.
+PEEK tubing is lightweight and able to withstand operating temperatures of 500 ºF (260 ºC).
+This tubing tolerates high burst pressures, is thermoformable, resistant to wear and impact, and possesses exceptional torsion stability.

-PFA – This fluoropolymer is known for its ability to maintain its mechanical integrity in extreme temperatures even when exposed to caustic chemicals.
-PFA can withstand temperature environments up to 500 ºF (260 ºC) and can also be extruded in convoluted tubing forms that provide a highly flexible conduit.
+PFA – This fluoropolymer is known for its ability to maintain its mechanical integrity in extreme temperatures, even when exposed to caustic chemicals.
+PFA can withstand temperature environments of up to 500 ºF (260 ºC) and can also be extruded in convoluted tubing forms that provide a highly flexible conduit.
 PFA exhibits excellent lubricity, clarity, and flexibility.
-[PFA is also available in high purity (HP PFA) versions that are SEMI F-57 certified].
+PFA is also available in high purity versions that are SEMI F-57 certified.

 CONTACT US